Lebowski89/blog/content/roles.md

 ***

-Each role will also have a docker compose file, containing the roles docker services.
+Each role will have a compose file, containing the roles services.

 **Docker Compose**